allenlcp/Udemy_Java_DataStruc_Algo/Notes.md

   * etc... etc...

-### 2. Select sort
+### 2. Selection sort
+* It's is called the selection sort because on each traversal, we are selecting the largest element and we are moving it to the sorted partition

 * In-place algorithm
 * O(n^2) time complexity - quadratic
 * It will take 100 steps to sort 10 items, 10,000 steps to sort 100 items, 1,000,000 steps to sort 1000 items
-* Doesn't require as much swapping as bubble sort
+* Doesn't require as much swapping as bubble sort (therefore perform better)
-* Unstable algorithm

 <table>
     <tr>